POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do inteligentnego menedżera dokowania.
+Wskaźnik do Menedżera dokowania inteligentnego.

-## <a name="cdockingmanagergetsmartdockingmanagerpermanent"></a><a name="getsmartdockingmanagerpermanent"></a>Menedżer CDocking::GetSmartDockingManagerPermanent
+## <a name="cdockingmanagergetsmartdockingmanagerpermanent"></a><a name="getsmartdockingmanagerpermanent"></a> CDockingManager::GetSmartDockingManagerPermanent

-Pobiera wskaźnik do inteligentnego menedżera dokowania.
+Pobiera wskaźnik do Menedżera dokowania inteligentnego.

 ```
 CSmartDockingManager* GetSmartDockingManagerPermanent() const;